xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 #### def __set_impedance__(self, coord, c_axis, M, K, B):

 ```
-set all parameters of impedance control.
+Set all parameters of impedance control.
 Note:
-    1. only available if firmware_version >= 1.7.0
+    1. only available if firmware_version >= 1.8.0

 :param coord: task frame.
 0: base frame.
 1: tool frame.
 :param c_axis: a 6d vector of 0s and 1s.
 1 means that robot will be impedance in the corresponding axis of the task frame.